 Supply Chain leaders in mature organizations know that a well-designed S&OP process can help improve the top and bottom lines while maintaining customer service levels.
 When cross-functional departments align and act on one set of goals, projections, and plans, both the organization and its customers benefit.

 So, what is holding organizations back from reaping the full rewards of S&OP?
-Well, Gartner research shows that Supply Chain Execs face challenges during S&OP initiatives due to the lack of an agreed-upon set of informational inputs and outputs to be provided by each function during the consensus demand-planning process.
+Well, supply chain execs could face challenges during S&OP initiatives due to the lack of an agreed-upon set of informational inputs and outputs to be provided by each function during the consensus demand-planning process.
 Without full and accurate participation from each department, the benefits of S&OP diminish.

 |Department||Time Horizon||Granularity||Hurdles||Input to S&OP|